-Adherence to relevant employment legislation promotes human rights and largely prevents modern slavery.
-Morelli has a responsibility to ensure that workers are not being exploited, that they are safe at work and that relevant employment, health and safety and human rights laws are adhered to.
+Adherence to relevant employment legislation promotes human rights and assists in prevention of modern slavery.
+Slim’s has a responsibility to ensure that workers are not being exploited, that they are safe at work and that relevant employment, health and safety and human rights laws are adhered to.

 A suspected case of slavery or human trafficking within the Company’s own operations should be raised using the whistle blowing policy.

-Due Diligence: Morelli takes the following steps to ensure there is no slavery or human trafficking within its own operations:
+Due Diligence: Slim’s takes the following steps to ensure there is no slavery or human trafficking within its own operations: